 Staff Therapist, Couple Therapist, Marriage Counselor, Individual Counselor // Licensed Clinical Marriage and Family Therapist, Bethesda, MD

-- Clinical Degree:: U. of Maryland, Couple and Family Therapy
+- Clinical Degree:: University of Maryland, Couple and Family Therapy

 - Expertise:: Cultivating Resolution / Mutual Understanding; Military Couples; Intercultural Relationships; Self-knowledge & Development

 - Available:: Tuesday daytime and evening, Wednesday daytime and evening, Thursday daytime and evening